DicksonWu654/pdf-to-speech/README.md

 How to run:
 - Make sure you have python=3.10
+- Make sure to git clone the vits (use git clone --recurse-submodules https://github.com/DicksonWu654/pdf-to-speech.git, or just git clone vits)
+  - You then have to go inside of vits, run `cd monotonic_align`, run `mkdir monotonic_align`, finally run: `python setup.py build_ext --inplace`
+  - It's a limition of Facebook's mms :(
+- pip install -r requirements.txt
   - Don't use librosa==0.8.0 like facebook suggested, use 0.10.0 (np.complex is depricated)
-- pip install -r requirements.txt

 Code is pretty messy, will fix later